 Siddharth joined Watsi on October 20th, 2013.
 Two years ago, Siddharth joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Siddharth's most recent donation traveled 8,600 miles to support Aung, a playful 6-year-old from Thailand, to fund surgery to restore his vision.
+Siddharth's most recent donation traveled 8,200 miles to support Daniel, a bright 10-year-old student from Ethiopia, to fund hypospadias treatment so he can grow up healthy and return to school.

 Siddharth has funded healthcare for 69 patients in 13 countries.